docbyte-com/nuxeo-core/modules/platform/nuxeo-elasticsearch/nuxeo-elasticsearch-audit/README.md

 ## How it works

 An Elasticsearch based `AuditBackend` is contributed at startup to replace the default JPA based one and it use dedicated `audit` Elasticsearch index to handle storage and queries.

 The queries and PageProviders are based on Elasticsearch native DSL : no automatic conversion is done between EJBQL and Elasticsearch DSL.

-The orginal Audit service uses a JPA sequence to assign each audit entry a unique id.
+The original Audit service uses a JPA sequence to assign each audit entry a unique id.

-In the Elasticsearch implementation, an alternate sequence genaration system is used : `nuxeo-elasticsearch-seqgen`.
+In the Elasticsearch implementation, an alternate sequence generation system is used : `nuxeo-platform-uidgen-opensearch1`.

 ## Data Migration